Grilled Cod with Garlic, Basil, and Lemon

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Grilled Cod with Garlic, Basil, and Lemon is a great recipe for any type of low-carb eating plan, including Keto, and it’s also perfect for for any phase of the original South Beach Diet.

 Find More Recipes Like This One:

 Use Grilling Recipes for more ideas like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: